Elevating Player Engagement and Revenue in Rival Stars Horse Racing Through Strategic Event Design

 Seeing the positive community engagement was really fulfilling, it's rare as a UX designer to have such a passionate and vocal audience around your product.

-The positive correlation between milestone achievements and increased spending suggests that strategic enhancements, such as extending event duration and exposure, could further boost participation and revenue.
+The positive correlation between milestone achievements and increased spending suggested that extending event duration and exposure, could further boost participation and revenue.

 Aim: Due to the success of the initial release, we wanted to iterate on this to support a new game mode and create more monetization opportunities.